xiaolw95/NetMoss2/README.md

 `my.layout:` the layout of network.
 See package "igraph" for more information.
 `my.label` a logical parameter.
 If TRUE then the label of the nodes will be plotted.

-The image of NetMoss score demostrates the NetMoss score and average abundance of top 30 bacteria, which can be modified using the parameter `num.score`.
+The image of NetMoss score demostrates the NetMoss score and average abundance of top 30 bacteria, which can be modified using the parameter `num.score`:

 <img src="https://github.com/xiaolw95/NetMoss2/blob/main/pic/NetMoss_score.jpg" width = "600px">